Friday, March 6, 2026

 ----

-As always, I want to thank Ruby for visiting with us, and for sending along the pictures to accompany the interview.
+As always, I want to thank Victoria for visiting with us, and for sending along the pictures to accompany the interview.

 I'm sure you’ll all want to follow her and see what she has going on.
 I would follow her on Instagram and Spotify to make sure you don't miss a thing.